 Admission for civilian graduate students is competitive and spaces are limited, so meeting our minimum entry standards does not guarantee admission.
 Please review this page thoroughly, in particular the sections on the requirement for a supervisor and competency in English below.

-The ECE Department offers admission into programs leading to the MASc and the PhD.
-We do not accept direct applications to the MEng programs.
+The Department of ECE offers admission into programs leading to the MEng, MASc and the PhD.
 The Calendar describes program requirements.

 The PhD in Electrical Engineering and Computer Engineering is offered in the field of Electrical Engineering, Computer Engineering and Cybersecurity

-MASc programs in the ECE Department require six one-term courses or the equivalent at the graduate level, plus a thesis.
+MASc programs in the Department of ECE require six one-term courses or the equivalent at the graduate level, plus a thesis.
 EE502 Applied Research in Electrical and Computer Engineering is a required course for the MASc.
 The MASC program is normally twenty-one months long.

 The MASc is offered in Electrical Engineering, Computer Engineering and Cybersecurity.

-MEng programs in the ECE Department require eight one-term courses or the equivalent at the graduate level, plus a project (PR500 Project), in which students must be registered for at least two semesters.
+MEng programs in the Department of ECE require eight one-term courses or the equivalent at the graduate level, plus a project (PR500 Project), in which students must be registered for at least two semesters.

-Students who are registered in the MASc may request a transfer to the MEng; this request for transfer must be supported by the ECE GSC who will make a recommendation to the Dean of Graduate Studies (DGS).
-The ECE Department does not accept registrations directly into the MEng.
+Normally, candidates apply for direct entry into the MEng program.
+Under exceptional circumstances, students who are already registered in the MASc may request a transfer to the MEng; this request for transfer must be supported by the ECE GSC who will make a recommendation to the Dean of Graduate Studies (DGS).

 The GCCS is a non-degree granting certificate program granted for students who have completed a number of graduate courses in cyber security.
 The details of the GCCS are found in this section of the RMC Graduate Calendar.